leograba/final_paper_tcc/README.md

 **Module**           | **Status/Info**
 ---------------------|-------------
-body-parser          | middleware used within Express bonescript           | deprecated --> use octalbonescript debug                | no need since Express has it ds18b20              | currently not in use express              | in use
+body-parser          | middleware used within Express bonescript           | deprecated &rarr; use octalbonescript debug                | no need since Express has it ds18b20              | currently not in use express              | in use